-Neck pain is one of the most significant health problems worldwide, it is estimated that 22-70% of the population have neck pain at some time in their lives.
+Neck pain is one of the most significant health problems worldwide, as it is estimated that 22-70% of the population have neck pain at some time in their lives.
 It has also been suggested that the incidence of neck pain is increasing!
 It is ranked as the fourth leading cause of years lived with disability.
 Rates of reoccurrence and chronicity are reported to be high, which calls for preventive measures, or [P]Rehab!
 There is evidence suggesting you may reduce the risk of neck discomfort by approximately half with an exercise program.
-This article is a guide to improving mobility, control, and strength of your neck with the end goal of keeping your neck healthy and supple!
+This article will take you through an evidence-based approach on how you can take actionable steps to rehab and prehab your neck.

 Can you reduce the risk of neck injuries?

 A recent meta-analysis of randomized controlled trials was conducted involving people without neck pain with an aim to prevent future neck pain.
 Moderate evidence suggests that exercise programs can reduce the risk of an episode of neck pain by approximately half.
 This review found low-quality evidence that ergonomic program does not reduce the risk of an episode of neck pain.
 This systematic review was specifically looking at preventing neck injuries.
 Being able to reduce the risk of neck pain is HUGE!

 Neck pain is second only to low back pain in annual workers’ compensation costs in the United States.
 It has been reported that neck pain makes up approximately 25% of patients receiving outpatient physical therapy.